Saving Lives Spay/Neuter Clinic

 - Cardboard cat carriers $12

 Payment is required in full when the pet is discharged.
 We accept cash, MasterCard, Visa and Discover credit and debit cards.
-We are not able to accept checks or American Express.
+(Sorry, personal checks or American Express not accepted).

 Hours (by appointment only)